-Using your own DigiCert Private PKI Certificates in your Venafi Cloud for DevOps environment
+Using your own DigiCert Private PKI Certificates in your Venafi as a Service environment

-DigiCert has integrated with Venafi Cloud to improve how DevOps testing environments incorporate digital certificates into their process by providing convenient and seamless access to free Private PKI certificates for their private testing and build environments only.
-DigiCert is offering Venafi Cloud customers free limited-use Private PKI certificates making it easier to:
+DigiCert has integrated with Venafi as a Service (formerly called Venafi Cloud) to improve how DevOps testing environments incorporate digital certificates into their process by providing convenient and seamless access to free Private PKI certificates for their private testing and build environments only.
+DigiCert is offering Venafi as a Service customers free limited-use Private PKI certificates making it easier to:

-If you plan to make Venafi Cloud a more permanent part of your DevOps environment, you may want to turn your Venafi Cloud instance into a dedicated trust environment by using your own Private PKI certificates for added security.
+If you plan to make Venafi as a Service a more permanent part of your DevOps environment, you may want to turn your Venafi as a Service instance into a dedicated trust environment by using your own Private PKI certificates for added security.
 Venafi has made it easy for their customers to issue their own DigiCert Private PKI certificate within their Cloud environments through our CertCentral® platform.

-Issuing Your Own Private PKI Certificates in Your Venafi Cloud DevOps Environment
+Issuing Your Own Private PKI Certificates in Your Venafi as a Service Environment

-To begin issuing your own Private PKI certificates in your Venafi Cloud environment you need two things: private root with intermediate certificates and CertCentral account.
+To begin issuing your own Private PKI certificates in your Venafi as a Service environment you need two things: private root with intermediate certificates and CertCentral account.

 Private PKI Certificates